bentang164/225-sp23-lawnmower-simulator-unity/README.md

 Contains **3** levels, along with an additional **free play** level.

 ## Installation
-Download and run the laterst release to play
+Download and run the latest release (on the right) for your given operating system (Mac or Windows).